josaputra15/josaputra15/README.md

 ### Hi there 👋

-🇮🇩 I'm a freshman at Macalester College, originally from Indonesia.
+🇮🇩 I'm a CS student at Macalester College, originally from Indonesia.

-🧑‍🎓 I'm currently embarking on my first year as a Computer Science major.

-💡 My passions lie in the realms of full-stack web development, Java programming, and the intriguing field of machine learning.
+💡 My passions lie in the realms of full-stack web development, and the field of machine learning.

 📫 How to reach me: